2 4 0 T U R B O . C O M

 Middle: Tilton 75 Series.
 Definitely a compact one.
 Wilwood has a nearly identical model called Wilwood Compact.

 The 240 firewall sheet metal (just above where the master cylinder mounts to the firewall) interfered with the reservoir.
-It's because the reservoir on this style master cylinder is positioned so far to the rear and so close to the firewall mounting flange.
-Basically the reservoir hits the firewall before the mounting flange does.
+It's because the reservoir on this style master cylinder is positioned very far to the rear and you can see it's very close to the firewall mounting flange.
+Basically the reservoir hit the firewall before the mounting flange did.
 PHOTOS coming up further below.

-The Fag-Volvo 260 MC I previously used and the 740 slave cylinder both have a thread pitch of 12 x 1.0 mm female.
-Now I have an MC with a different thread.
+The Fag-Volvo 260 MC I previously used and the 740 slave cylinder both have a port with thread pitch of 12 x 1.0 mm female.
+Now I have an MC with a completely different thread.

-This Tilton MC has 3/8-24 female threads, which is the same as AN -3.
+This Tilton MC has 3/8-24 female threads (which is the same as an AN-3 racing hose fitting).

-On the slave cylinder end the hose shop supplied a Male JIC 7/16-20 (equal to AN -4) to 12 x 1.0 mm O-Ring adapter, which is shown below.
-The 12 x 1.0 mm end goes into the clutch MC.
-The O-Ring I used was a metal-bonded sealing washer.
+On the slave cylinder the port is threaded 12 x 1.0 mm.
+The hose shop supplied a Male JIC 7/16-20 (equal to AN -4) to 12 x 1.0 mm O-Ring adapter, which is shown below.
+The 12 x 1.0 mm end goes into the clutch slave.
+The O-Ring I used to seal this was a metal-bonded sealing washer.

 The above adapter would then mate to a new hose fitting they crimped onto the AN -4 flexible hose.
 This new hose fitting was a JIC 7/16-20 (equal to AN -4) STRAIGHT female swivel fitting, which can be seen in the hose photo above.